-An employee shall not be required to work during their regular lunch break except in emergency or special circumstances, in which case, they will receive a re-assigned one-half hour lunch break.
+An employee shall not be required to work during their regular lunch break except in emergency or special circumstances, in which case, they will receive a reassigned one-half hour lunch break.
 If this break falls outside the regular lunch break established on the job, they shall receive an additional allowance of one-half hour of pay at straight time rates which shall be in addition to their regular straight time hours.

-Two rest or coffee breaks of 10 minutes each shall be established by the Employer on each 8 hour shift.
+- a) Two rest or coffee breaks of 10 minutes each shall be established by the Employer on each 8 hour shift.
 If overtime is to follow the regular 8 hour work shift, a further 10 minute rest or coffee break shall be established before commencing overtime.
-At the sole discretion of the Employer, where a scheduled 10 hour work day is established the rest or coffee breaks may be either three breaks of 10 minutes each, (described above) or two breaks of 15 minutes each.
+At the sole discretion of the Employer, where a scheduled 10 hour work day is established the rest or coffee breaks may be either three breaks of 10 minutes each, (described above) or two breaks of 15 minutes each. - b) On a 10 hour schedule a two thirty-minute break schedule may be used.
+Using this schedule both half hour breaks will be paid at the applicable rate of pay.